A diet high in sugar contributes significantly to depression, anxiety, and stress. Learn how sugar affects the brain and what you can do about it.

 Foods with a high glycemic index like sugar, high fructose corn syrup, or wheat cause blood sugar levels to spike.

-Your body responds by making insulin which causes your blood sugar to drop.
+The body responds by making insulin which causes the blood sugar level to drop.

-Low blood sugar then causes your adrenal glands to release the stress hormones cortisol and epinephrine.
+Lowered blood sugar then causes the adrenal glands to release the stress hormones cortisol, norepinephrine, and epinephrine.

-This gets your liver to release stored sugar to bring your blood sugar level back to normal.
-(27)
+This prompts the liver to release stored sugar to bring blood sugar levels back to normal.

-But these hormones, the same ones released when you are in “fight or flight” stress mode, also ramp up anxiety and can even trigger panic attacks.
-(28)
+But these hormones, the same ones released when the body is in fight-or-flight stress mode, also ramp up anxiety.

 The Hypoglycemia-Anxiety Connection